Zhentao-Lin/Freenove_Computer_Case_Kit_Pro_for_Raspberry_Pi/README.md

 Here is one of our product displays to give you a more intuitive understanding of the product's appearance design and structural features:

-*FNK0107W - 4-slot version with display, supports 1 SSD installation*
+*FNK0107W - 4-slot version with display, supports 4 SSD installation*
+*Note: Only one SSD is provided at most when actually sold.*

 <div align="center">

-*FNK0107W - 4-slot version with display, supports 1 SSD installation*
 <img src="Picture/FNK0107W.PT03.jpg" style="width:80%">

 </div>

-*Note: Only one SSD is provided at most when actually sold.*

 For details, please refer to the table below.